Pontifical Catholic University of Argentina: First foundation: the Catholic University of Buenos Aires

 Like Buenos Aires itself, the Pontifical Catholic University of Argentina was founded twice.

 The foundation of a catholic university was first discussed in the Eucharistic Congress of 1884.
 At the time, the Argentine Law 1420 of Common Education had dictated public compulsory, free and secular education in order to guarantee the separation of Church and State and prevent discrimination on the basis of religious adherence.

-Eventually the idea lost its momentum, but in 1908 the first Congress of Catholic Youths underlined the importance of a well-rounded, integral education and promoted the foundation of a catholic university "in which students are trained to excel in liberal professions and are taught the core of catholic doctine".
+Eventually the idea lost its momentum, but in 1908 the first Congress of Catholic Youths underlined the importance of a well-rounded, integral education and promoted the foundation of a catholic university "in which students are trained to excel in liberal professions and are taught the core of catholic doctrine".
 The Argentine Episcopate finally decided in favour of this initiative by founding the Catholic University of Buenos Aires in 1910.
 The bishops proceeded with the conception of this first university regardless of the poor legislation on private institutions of higher education that the country had at the time.

 The Faculty of Law was its first and only one, and the curriculum was largely based on those of public universities plus compulsory courses on philosophy and history.
 The aforementioned lack of legislation conspired against the procurement of official accreditation and the Catholic University of Buenos Aires was forced to close its doors in 1922, little over a decade after being founded.